 Holidays are celebrations filled with tradition, but there are no rules about when traditions have to start.
 I hereby grant you permission to make up a totally wacky, fun, indulgent, holiday-of-your-dreams food plan.

-My family will be having a holiday meal at T-Rex Cafe this year.
+My family planned a holiday meal at T-Rex Cafe one year.
 Festive dinosaurs for the win!

 Or maybe you’ve always wanted to eat at three character meals in one day.
 Maybe you want to only eat cupcakes, or only peppermint-flavored foods (fudge, candy canes, cocoa), or only foods shaped like Mickey.
 I give you permission.
 Merry Christmas from me.